slamice/wri/Other stories/the-smile.md

 My dream began where I asked her her name, where she could meet me again, did she like her socks on or off when it came to that.

-It could also have bee that she thought I was in high school and I knew Mr. Tweedman, right?
-Or she was drawn to my beard.
+Maybe she thought I was in high school and I knew Mr. Tweedman, right?
+Or she was drawn to my rich mess of a stuble.